Traditional Lemon Meringue Pie

-Delia's recipe uses whisked eggs whites, and you can watch how to make sure yours are just right, in our Cookery School video, just click on the image to watch.
+The Delia Online Cookery School: Delia's recipe uses whisked eggs whites, and you can watch how to make sure yours are just right in our video, just click on the image to watch.

 This recipe is from Delia's Complete How to Cook.
 Serves 6

 First sieve the flour and a pinch of salt into a large bowl, holding the sieve up high to give the flour a good airing.
 Then add the butter and lard and, using only your fingertips, lightly rub the fats into the flour, again lifting the mixture up high.
 When everything is crumbly, sprinkle in 1 tablespoon of water.
 Start to mix the pastry with a flat-bladed knife and then finish off with your hands, adding a few more drops of water until you have a smooth dough that will leave the bowl clean.
 Then pop the pastry into a plastic bag and let it rest in the fridge for 30 minutes.

 Next, transfer the pastry to a flat, lightly floured surface and roll it out to a circle about ½ in (1 cm) larger all round than the rim of the tin.
 Cut a ½ in (1 cm) strip from the edge of the pastry, dampen the rim of the tin with water and fix the strip round it, pressing down well.
 Dampen the strip before lining the tin with the pastry circle, making sure you don't trap any air underneath it.
 Then prick the base all over with a fork.
 Place the tin on the baking sheet and bake on a high shelf in the pre-heated oven for 20-25 minutes, or until cooked through.
 After that, remove the pastry case from the oven and immediately lower the heat to gas mark 2, 300°F (150°C) for the meringue.